Teamsters 117 contract

 Sick time off in excess of three days may be used when a child’s school or place of care has been closed by order of a public official for any health-related reason.

-12.10 Inclement Weather.
-The Employer may designate employees as “Essential” under APS 40.2.
-All employees in this bargaining unit are designated as essential.
 All employees are expected to report to work during incidents of inclement weather.
-When the University is in operation but an essential employee requests time off to deal with unanticipated problems related to natural disasters or inclement weather conditions, and such request is approved, the essential employee may charge the absence to accrued compensatory time, holiday credit, personal holiday, vacation time off or unpaid time off.
+When the University is in operation but an employee requests time off to deal with unanticipated problems related to natural disasters or inclement weather conditions, and such request is approved, the employee may charge the absence to accrued compensatory time, holiday credit, personal holiday, vacation time off or unpaid time off.

 12.11 Suspended Operations.